 But how do you turn wedding leads into paying customers?

-Once you’ve captured those leads, the best way to turn those them into customers is to use remarketing strategies that are available to you.
+Once you’ve captured those leads, the best way to turn them into customers is to use remarketing strategies that are available to you.
 One important strategy wedding vendors should use is Facebook Remarketing.
 It allows you to track website visitors and deliver Facebook ads, which will remind wedding couples to return to your wedding website.

 But why should you care about remarketing?